 Bonhams Les Grandes Marques du Monde à Paris Sale 2022

-Bonhams Les Grandes Marques du Monde à Paris Sale will be held on 3 February 2022 as a live auction in the Grand Palais Ephémère.
+Bonhams Les Grandes Marques du Monde à Paris Sale: 3 February 2022 as a live auction in the Grand Palais Ephémère.
 This new exhibition pavilion on the Champs de Mars across from the Eiffel Tower is hosting Grand Palais events while the original is undergoing major renovations.

 Bonhams earned €19,693,000 at the Paris 2020 classic car auction – its best result ever in Paris.
 The most-expensive car sold at the Bonhams Paris 2020 classic car sale was a 1932 Bugatti Type 55 that achieved €4,600,00 ($5,070,000).
 This was also the highest result of all the car auctions during Paris Rétromobile 2020 and one of five classic Bugattis selling for over $5 million in 2020.